gqmv/gqmv/README.md

 - 🔭 Currently pursuing a Bachelor's degree in **Computer Science** at UFPE
 - ⚙️ Mastering: `.py`, `.cpp`, `.c`, `.java`
+- 🏠 I've lived at Recife (Current), Lisbon and Oxford :)
+- :brazil: / :us: : I speak Portuguese (Natively) and English (Fluently)
+- Feel free to reach out, let's have a chat!

 ### 📬 Get in Touch